 EXCLUSION TABLE Illness Exclusion Policy Common Cold Do not exclude unless too ill to take part in activities.
 Cold with Fever Do not exclude unless too ill to take part in activities.
 Ear Infection Do not exclude unless too ill to take part in activities.
+Hand, Foot & Mouth Do not exclude unless too ill to take part in activities.
 Strep Throat Exclude until 24 hours after treatment has begun.
 Pink Eye Exclude only if discharge is pus (yellow, thick) and then until antibiotic has been taken for 1 full day.
 Diarrhea Exclude until child is symptom free for 48 hours if they have had two or more episodes of diarrhea.
 Vomiting Exclude if two or more episodes of vomiting occur and until symptoms subside and child can take part in activities.
 Head Lice Children should not be excluded or sent home because of head lice.
 Must have treatment .
 Communicable Diseases (Chicken Pox, Measles; etc.) Excluded as per Reportable Communicable Diseases Table.
 Guidelines can be viewed upon request.